jonlin14/drupalAssessment1/readme.md

 ##Use and Editing
 To use the app, download the files from github.
-Point MAMP at the root of the drupal installation and go to localhost:8888
+Point MAMP at the root of the drupal installation and go to localhost:8888.
+You will need to import the database.
+Go to phpMyAdmin, choose import and then choose file.
+Go to the Drupal project directory then navigate to db-backups in sites.
+Click on the database you want to import and click go.

 ##Copyright (c) Jonathan Lin